NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Greater Herexen.md

 abilities_mid:
   - name: ""
   - name: "Final Blasphemy"
-    desc: " (divine,void) When the herexen is destroyed, it explodes in a wave of void energy with the effects of a 3-action [[Spells/Harm|Harm]] spell (DC 18 Fortitude check).\nThe herexen is destroyed, so it doesn't gain any Hit Points from this use of _harm_, and it doesn't need to have any _harm_ spells remaining to use this ability"
+    desc: " (divine,void) When the herexen is destroyed, it explodes in a wave of void energy with the effects of a 3-action [[Spells/Harm|Harm]] spell (DC 18 Fortitude check).\n\nThe herexen is destroyed, so it doesn't gain any Hit Points from this use of _harm_, and it doesn't need to have any _harm_ spells remaining to use this ability"

 attacks:
   - name: ""